rancher/docs/content/rancher/v2.6/en/admin-settings/authentication/keycloak-oidc/_index.md

     `Full group path` | `ON`
     `Add to user info` | `ON`

-  - Add other "Builtin Protocol Mappers" as needed.

 ## Configuring Keycloak in Rancher

 1. In the Rancher UI, click **☰ > Users & Authentication > Auth Provider**.